Ladakh Motorcycle Expedition

 Delve deep into the Himalayas in a way very few ever have the privilege to experience.
 Here the environment is pristine and influences from the rest of world minimal.
-Hidden away in the far north of India is one of the most special destinations in the Himalaya’s – Ladakh, a region that straddles the border of the Himalayas and Kunlun mountains.
-Leh Ladakh motorcycle tour would be the one of the unforgettable journey in your life.
+Hidden away in the far north of India is one of the most special destinations in the Himalayas.
+Ladakh, a region that straddles the border of the Himalayas and Kunlun mountains.
+Leh Ladakh motorcycle tour on Royal Enfield would be one of the unforgettable journey in your life.

 It is here in this remote mountainous region where Tibetan culture thrives in much the same way that it has for centuries.
 It is here where you can be transported into one of the world’s last untouched areas on a trip that will leave an ever lasting mark on your memory.

-Riding conditions are thrilling and varied from paved to dirt to gravel.
-It isn’t a route for the inexperienced biker, but an experienced rider will find it enough of a challenge without being over faced.
+Ride Level is thrilling and varied from paved to dirt to gravel.
+It isn’t a route for the inexperienced biker, but an experienced rider will also find it enough of a challenge without being over faced.
 Temperatures can range from hot to quite cold, with rain, and even some snow possible.
 The weather is as unpredictable as the uncharted terrain, only adding to your adventure.

 There is no better way to get to know this wild landscape than on the back of a bike.
 A trip for those in search of one of the last frontiers on Earth.
 From snow clad peaks, grasslands, lakes, rough plains and barren hills, the landscape has many secrets to discover.
 In the summer, the region is rich with bird life, while several types of mountain sheep and goats roam the land.